cloudflare/cloudflare-docs/content/magic-wan/partners/viptela.md

 ![CLI configuration used to disable replay](/magic-wan/static/viptela-cli-config.png)

-In the image above, replay is disabled, and the `local key-id` is set to a variable so that a Cloudflare tunnel ID with the format `xxxxxx_YYYYYYY` can be added.
+In the image above, replay is disabled and the `local key-id` is set to a variable so that a Cloudflare tunnel ID with the format `xxxxxx_YYYYYYY` can be added.

 ### 3. Create IPsec tunnel in vManage